lorencarvalho/pizza/README.md

 ingredients

-- 500g King Arthur bread flour
+- 390 King Arthur bread flour
-- 300g water
+- 235g water (~60%)
-- 10g salt
+- 8g salt
 - 10g agave syrup / honey / sugar
 - 2.5g instant yeast

-combine by hand until the mixture forms a shaggy dough
+place flour salt & yeast into a bowl, mixed

-sit covered for 20m to hydrate the flour
+add water & sugar and combine by hand until the mixture forms a shaggy dough

-knead until dough passes window pane test (at least 10 minutes)
+sit covered for 12-18 hours

-divide into 3 dough balls, they should each weigh ~230g
+divide the dough into 3 portions (should be ~230g each) and fold each into a ball

 refrigerate for 24-72 hours